MathieuTurcotte/node-pid/README.md

 - path: pid file path

 Synchronously removes a pid file.
-Does not throw.
+Does not throw if the pid file is missing or if the removal fails.

 ### Class Pid